myang2984-arch/LINKN_docs/privacy_policy_en.md

 If you are an EU resident, under the General Data Protection Regulation (GDPR), our legal basis for processing your data is:

-- **Contract Performance**: To provide you with Linkn App services
+- **Contract Performance**: To provide you with Linkn services
 - **Legitimate Interests**: To improve services and prevent fraud
-- **Consent**: Optional features (such as AI processing) require your explicit consent
+- **Consent**: Optional features (such as clipboard quick-add) require your explicit consent

-You may withdraw consent at any time without affecting core contract-based services.
+You may withdraw consent (for example, clipboard quick-add) at any time without affecting core contract-based services.

 ---